department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 <div class="call-out" markdown="1">

-### Can I get compensation from VA?
+### Can I get disability compensation from VA?

 Yes, if:

   - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes, and
-  - Your need for this device or skin medication is related to an injury or illness caused by your military service (called a service-connected condition)
+  - You need this device or skin medicine because of an injury or illness related to your military service (called a service-connected condition)